 The hotel is located three minutes walking to the beach.
 Spacious clean rooms, outdoor pool and good wi-fi.
 Breakfast included in the price.
-Check the latest prices on TripAdvisor, Booking.com, or HotelsCombined.
+Check the latest prices on TripAdvisor or Booking.com.

 Oasis Park Hotel

 This hotel provides a garden to relax, outdoor swimming pool and free private parking.
 All rooms have free wi-fi, a mini bar and a private bathroom.
-Check the latest price on Booking.com or HotelsCombined.
+Check the latest price on Booking.com.

 Not far away from the white ancient city of Otranto is Baia Dei Turchi.
 This is a bay where the Turkish soldiers landed during the Otranto battle and which is a part of the Natural Reserve of the Alimini Lakes.
 This quiet beach is a heavenly place bordered by lush Mediterranean vegetation.
 You’ll find beaches equipped with everything you need.